-I got fascinated with the changes.
+I got fascinated with the changes, tainted with a bit of sadness.

 One night, we had a dinner schedule with a fellow traveler, and I told her to meet us at this particular restaurant because their food is cheap.
 To my surprise, they did not only overhaul its feel and ambience (they removed eggplant-corned beef torta from their menu!
 I was soooo looking forward to having it!), but also its target market.
 (And the food sucks for its price!
 Big time!)